 This rifle will also be presented at the auction in a “Buffalo Bill” edition and a “Chief Crazy Horse” edition.

-A commitment to responsibility’
+‘A commitment to responsibility’

 Although a person could easily go to a retailer to buy a gun, Bray believes buying a gun at an auction could be more beneficial for the selection.